ktap/ktap/README.md

   * simple but powerful scripting language
   * register based interpreter (heavily optimized) in Linux kernel
   * small and lightweight (6KLOC of interpreter)
-  * not depend on gcc for each script running
+  * not depend on gcc for each script run
-  * easy to use in embedded environment without debugging info
+  * easy to use in embedded environments without debugging info
   * support for tracepoint, kprobe, uprobe, function trace, timer, and more
   * supported in x86, arm, ppc, mips
-  * safety in sandbox
+  * safety in a sandbox

 ## Building & Running